-The ABVLM Board has implemented an Online Longitudinal Assessment (OLA) program for all diplomates, which will start August 1, 2018.
-This program will replace the requirement for an every 10-year recertification exam.
+The ABVLM Board has implemented an Online Learning & Assessment (OLA) program for all diplomates, which started August 1, 2018.
+This program replaces the requirement for an every 10-year recertification exam.
 It has also been referred to as ABVLM's "MOC 2.0" program.

 What is an "OLA" Program?
 How will it work?

-Online Longitudinal Assessment, which has been introduced by several ABMS Boards (anesthesiology, radiology, and others) to overwhelming diplomate satisfaction, provides the opportunity for diplomates to continuously learn and demonstrate proficiencies to provide better patient care.
+Online Learning & Assessment, which has been introduced by several ABMS Boards (anesthesiology, radiology, and others) to overwhelming diplomate satisfaction, provides the opportunity for diplomates to continuously learn and demonstrate proficiencies to provide better patient care.

-The ABVLM OLA program will send a monthly email message that will link to 4 "exam style" multiple-choice questions.
+The ABVLM OLA program sends a monthly email message that links to 4 "exam style" multiple-choice questions.
 When a diplomate is ready to "take the questions," he or she will link to a secure server, login, and have 60 seconds to answer each question.
 (All 4 items need not be taken at the same time.)

 The diplomate will be presented with the correct answer immediately after each response, along with an explanation of the item, and references to additional material.

 Diplomates will have 30 days to open and take the 4 multiple-choice questions and can revisit old questions.
 There is nothing to study, per se, and the only "grading" is participation.

 Please link here for a OLA Quick Reference Guide (which shows you how to use the intuitive system).

 All diplomates were sent a Contact Update Sheet with their 2018 Annual MOC billing.
 Please review and verify.
 Also, in February through June of 2018, verification emails were sent to all diplomates so they can actively verify their email address, or provide one to which they want OLA items sent.